andimachovec/ShakeIt/README.md

 ShakeIt should compile and run under any version of Haiku that is not too ancient.
 A C++11 capable compiler is required, so remember to do a *setarch x86* on 32bit Haiku.

-The development packages of the following software is required to compile ShakeIt:
+The development packages of the following software are required to compile ShakeIt:
 - boost
 - sqlite3
 - tinyxml